muratk5n/thirdwave/en/README.md

 ---

 Commit to a simple, efficient base chemistry, options multiply..
-Transport green ammonia, "crack it" to get H2.
+We transport green ammonia, on the other end "crack it", get H2.
 Or combust it for turbines.
 Japan [has the technology](https://youtu.be/5ejL65tKsGM?t=107).

 ---